daormar/debasher/doc/design_doc_webui.md

   the type `resident` in its `_program_type` function: long-lived, stateful processes joined by FIFOs, always run by the built-in scheduler, as described in `doc/design_doc_resident.md`.
+- **node kind** (tipo de nodo): the class of the engine's runtime library that a process of a resident program derives from (`ProgramProcess.nodeKind`):
+  `FBPProcess`, `ProgramLauncher`, `DirectoryWatcher` or `Supervisor` (see "The program model of a resident program").
+- **node preamble** (preámbulo del nodo): the Python code of a node before its class, such as imports and helper functions.
+Not to be confused with the preamble of the program, which is Bash.
+- **class body** (cuerpo de la clase): the part of the class of a node that is not a hook: class attributes, the constructor and helper methods.
+- **Supervisor wiring** (cableado del Supervisor): the channels between the `Supervisor` and the nodes (heartbeat channels, trigger ports and the manual trigger port), which script generation derives and the program model does not hold.
 - **program model** (modelo del programa): the program as the web UI sees it, a tree of plain data defined twice with the same shape, as Pydantic models in `api/models.py` and as TypeScript types in `frontend/src/models/`, and sent